-SCYP is transforming Oregon communities large and small
+SCYP helps transform Oregon communities large and small

 Typical Projects and Classes

 The broad range of issues communities face can be matched with the similarly broad range of expertise and focus of SCYP.
-The following list captures many of the typical project areas that past communities have focused on.
+The following list captures many of the typical project areas that past communities have focused on, though new ideas and opportunities emerge each year.

 - Public Transit